eaperezc/phpencil/README.md

 # PHPencil Framework

-PHPencil is another php MVC web framework thought as a simple to understand php framework.
-The idea behind it is that common frameworks are getting to big and dependent on themselves, this one is as extendable and modifiable as the developers needs.
+PHPencil is another php MVC web framework thought as a easy php framework.
+The idea behind it is that common frameworks are getting to big and crazy so I wanted to have a small framework that I can use for small projects without the need of installing a big framework.
+This one is as extendable and modifiable as the developers needs.
 The main features are:

   - Simple controller routing.
   - Easy to exteng Controllers.